 Transnational Informality and HCI

 Developments in technologies and transportation are facilitating and sustaining transnational networks around the world that circumvent the closed borders of nation states.
-These emergent networks benefit from leveraging the ‘differentials of advantage’ that are a consequence of these borders, and allow migrant communities to benefit socially and economically.
 This project looks to understand the social and technical infrastructures that shape these networks, along with studying their interaction with new and old technologies.

 - Informality, immigration, and politics in the context of Iranian immigrants (Under Review)